 You may recall that I was lucky enough to have Sarah Graham answer my interview questions in 2013 and she graciously accepted an offer to answer the same questions again this year.
-It is amazing to see how people grow and this is why I love catching up with the same people over a period of time.
+In this updated interview with Sarah Graham, it is amazing to see how people grow.
+This is why I love catching up with the same people over a period of time.

 Who has been the most influential person in your life?